timwie/serial-num/README.md

 * Require `rkyv >=0.7,<1` instead of `~0`
   due to `RUSTSEC-2021-0054`
-* The `rkyv/alloc` feature actually did not exist prior to `0.7`, so this was lenient version requirement could have lead to problems before.
+* The `rkyv/alloc` feature actually did not exist prior to `0.7`, so this lenient version requirement could have lead to problems before.
 To prevent such issues in the future, all dependencies will require to be on somewhat recent versions: